-Unless otherwise indicated, this fact sheet includes information from 1 January 2022 to 31 December 2022.
-Data in this fact sheet reflect the activities of Dropbox, Inc. and its wholly owned subsidiaries.
+This fact sheet includes information from January 1, 2022, through December 31, 2022, unless otherwise indicated.
+Data in this fact sheet reflects the activities of Dropbox, Inc. and its wholly owned subsidiaries.

 External assurance

 Dropbox engaged Ernst & Young LLP (EY) to perform an independent review of select ESG metrics, including Scope 1, Scope 2 and Scope 3 Category 6 greenhouse gas (GHG) emissions and select diversity-related metrics.
 A copy of the Independent Accountants' Review Report, including a schedule of reviewed metrics, can be found in Appendix C.